 Governing documents are internal documents that say how the business will be run.
 They could be important if you're starting a business with someone else.
 If you have a disagreement over how much each partner earns, or who gets to make different decisions, the governing documents could help you avoid an argument.

 Governing documents have different names depending on the type of business you create.
 The governing document for an LLC is an operating agreement.
 For partnerships, it's a partnership agreement and for corporations, it is either called bylaws or resolutions.

-Register your business entity
+Register your business entity with a state